Campylobacter jejuni: Pathogenesis

-Studies on the pathogenesis of C. jejuni show that for this organism to cause disease, the susceptibility of the host and the relative virulence of the infecting strain are both important.
-Infection results from the ingestion of contaminated food or water, and the infective dose can be as low as 800 organisms.
-To initiate infection, the organism must penetrate the gastrointestinal mucus, which it does using its high motility and spiral shape.
-The bacteria must then adhere to the gut enterocytes and can then induce diarrhea by toxin release.
+C. jejuni employs unique strategies to breach the intestinal epithelial layer of its host cells.
+It uses proteases, particularly HtrA, to cleverly disrupt cell junctions and temporarily traverse the cells.
+The membrane-bound protein Fibronectin is a critical binding site for C. jejuni on the basolateral side of the polarized epithelial cell, facilitating this process.
+Once inside the cell, C. jejuni leverages dynein to access the perinuclear space within the Clathrin-Coated Vesicle, avoiding lysosomal digestion for up to 72 hours.

+To initiate infection, C. jejuni must penetrate the gut enterocytes.
 C. jejuni releases several different toxins, mainly enterotoxin and cytotoxins, which vary from strain to strain and correlate with the severity of the enteritis (inflammation of the small intestine).
 During infection, levels of all immunoglobulin classes rise.
 Of these, IgA is the most important because it can cross the gut wall.
 IgA immobilises organisms, causing them to aggregate and activate complement, and also gives short-term immunity against the infecting strain of organism.
 The bacteria colonize the small and large intestines, causing inflammatory diarrhea with fever.
 Stools contain leukocytes and blood.
 The role of toxins in pathogenesis is unclear.
 C jejuni antigens that cross-react with one or more neural structures may be responsible for triggering the Guillain–Barré syndrome.

 Hypoacylated lipopolysaccharide (LPS) from C. jejuni induces moderate TLR4-mediated inflammatory response in macrophages and such LPS bioactivity may eventually result in the failure of local and systemic bacterial clearance in patients.
 At the same time, moderation of anti-bacterial responses may be advantageous for infected patients in clinical practice, since such an attenuated LPS may not be able to induce severe sepsis in susceptible individuals.